DW-Tas/Klicky-00/README.md

 ### Warning: This is early work in progress
 It has been tested on Xol 2 and is giving good results.
 The Stealthburner version is built from CAD and is yet to be tested.
+The early testing has been done on the NG version (KlikcyNG-00) and a standard Klicky version (Klicky-00) will be available soon.

 ### But why another probe?
 Like many others, I installed Voron TAP and loved the consistency, repeatability and user experience, but I didn't like the extra complexity, weight and instability added to the toolhead.